support-ukraine/support-ukraine/readme.md

 ### Volunteering
 [Airbnb Refugee Support](https://airbnb.org/help-ukraine) – airbnb.org is funding short term housing for up to 100,000 people fleeing Ukraine.
 You can help by offering temporary stays for free or at a discount through airbnb.org, or donating to fund stays.

+[Help Ukraine](https://helpukraine.center/en) – the website helps find out how to provide humanitarian assistance to the people of Ukraine.
+Ukrainian businessmen have opened a warehouse to which you can send any cargo that will help people.

 [Volunteering for Ukrainian Armed Forces (instruction)](https://www.ukrinform.net/rubric-ato/3415272-how-to-join-international-legion-to-defend-ukraine-algorithm.html) – international Legion of Territorial Defense consisting of foreigners who are willing to join the resistance to the Russian invaders and protect global security.